Nine years finding the missing wires.

 Quality in the pipeline

-Linting, tests, code checks, and basic performance checks live in CI so they run on every change, not only before big releases.
+Linting, tests, and performance checks live in CI — every change, not only before releases.

 Clear collaboration

-Ask precise questions, write short docs, and make trade offs visible so others can decide with you, not after you.
+Ask precise questions, write short docs, make trade-offs visible so others can decide with you.

 Agentic engineering

-Claude Code runs as a configured system, not a chat window.
-CLAUDE.md encodes stop rules and architectural constraints.
+Claude Code as a configured system.
+CLAUDE.md encodes stop rules and constraints.
 Hooks enforce what CLAUDE.md requests.
-The model gets routed by task complexity.
-Every correction becomes a permanent guardrail visible in git history.
 The loop improves itself.

 Engineering decisions